Container Roles

 - run-buildset-registry

-This may be used for a single job running on a single node, or it may be used at the root of a job graph so that multiple jobs running for a single change can share the registry.
+- Runs a container registry for the use of this buildset. - This may be used for a single job running on a single node, or it may be used at the root of a job graph so that multiple jobs running for a single change can share the registry. - Role Variables -

 buildset_registry_root